Haccp Training - What is Haccp?

 -> The middle?

 -> Access to the kitchen?
 Regulate access to the kitchen.
-The kitchen area is not a windmill and must be considered a sensitive area, even a "sanctuary."
-Even a technician coming to work on your dishwasher, your oven, etc., must be equipped to ensure hygiene (overshoes, hairnet, disposable gown, etc.)
+The kitchen area is not a free-for-all and should be considered a sensitive area, even a "sanctuary."
+Even a technician coming to service your dishwasher, oven, etc., must wear protective equipment to guarantee hygiene (shoe covers, hairnet, disposable gown, etc.).

 -> Your hands?
 We all know that hands are at the heart of the problem, especially in the preparation area.
-It will therefore be necessary to plan for the use of disposable gloves which, as their name suggests, must be changed regularly...
-Set up disinfectant soap and paper towel dispensers.
+Therefore, the use of disposable gloves, which, as their name suggests, must be changed regularly, should be planned for.
+Disinfectant soap dispensers and paper towel dispensers should also be installed.

 …you are on the ground and in your establishment = you know the risks and therefore you are able to correct and/or provide appropriate solutions.